 Our shares of common stock have no preemptive, exchange, conversion or redemption rights and are freely transferable, except where their transfer is restricted by federal and state securities laws or by contract.
 We do not currently intend to list our shares on an exchange and do not expect a public trading market to develop for the shares in the foreseeable future.
 Because of the lack of a trading market for our shares, stockholders may not be able to sell their shares promptly or at a desired price.
 Furthermore, shares transferred by investors may be transferred at a discount to our current NAV.
-We intend to explore a potential liquidity event for our stockholders between four and six years following the end of our offering period.
+We intend to explore a potential liquidity event for our stockholders between four and six years following the end of our offering period of this Offering.
 However, we may explore or complete a liquidity event sooner or later than that time period.
+We expect the Offering to terminate on or before the third (3rd) anniversary of the effectiveness date of the registration statement of which this prospectus forms a part.